Esther 4

 “And if I perish, I perish.”
 Both Vashti and Mordecai displayed courage in life-threatening situations, and now so did Esther.
 Vashti showed courage in her refusal to humiliate herself for the whimsical desire of her husband, and Mordecai did so in refusing to bow down to Haman.
 Esther proved braver still.
 She had decided to break the law of her husband and risk her very life for her people (cf. John 15:13).
 God’s providential care had brought Esther to this point, but Esther accepted the challenge that might cost her life.
 (Breneman, M. (1993).
 Ezra, Nehemiah, Esther (electronic ed., Vol. 10, pp. 337–338).
 Nashville: Broadman & Holman Publishers.)

 15–16.
 Esther’s reply is also a confession of faith, though it is not couched in overtly religious language.
 She implies that she accepts the suggestion of Mordecai as her duty, but that she is full of apprehension at the thought of fulfilling it.
 By asking that all the Jews in Susa join her in a fast Esther acknowledges that i. she needs the support and fellowship of others and ii. she depends on more than human courage.
 Though prayer is not mentioned, it was always the accompaniment of fasting in the Old Testament, and the whole point of fasting was to render the prayer experience more effective and prepare oneself for communion with God (Ex.
 34:28; Dt.
 9:9; Jdg.
 20:26; Ezr.
 8:21–23).
-‘In practice, fasting in the setting of religious rites and as a defence against trouble was common in the whole of the ancient world.’
+‘In practice, fasting in the setting of religious rites and as a defense against trouble was common in the whole of the ancient world.’
 Persians would therefore have thought it strange if the Jews had not called a fast at such a time.
 For Esther, Isaac Watts’ hymn would have been appropriate, had it been written in her day:

 I’m not ashamed to own my Lord